 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget for the fiscal year ended September 30, 2016 was amended to increase revenue by 2,550, appropriations by \$142,900, note proceeds by \$120,000, and use of fund balance by \$20,350.
+Actual general fund expenditures for the fiscal year ended September 30, 2017 exceeded appropriations by \$302,567.
+The over expenditures were funded by available fund balance and a transfer of note proceeds from the Series 2017A-1 note proceeds.